panjd123/SBSP/doc/report.md

 \end{cases}
 $$

+#### piecewise sine

 We can use the piecewise linear function to approximate the sine function like this:

 ![](./imgs/sin0.png)

+#### step sine

 But for this problem, because the depth is an integer, we can use the ladder function to better approximate the sine function.

 ![](./imgs/sin.png)

 At the end of the report, we will introduce the modeling method corresponding to this curve.
-We call it a "variant model", and the thinking of this part is not the same, and it has better results.
+We call it a "variant model", and the idea is not the same, and it has better performance.

-Below we first introduce modeling skills based on the continuous sine function.
+Below we first introduce modeling skills based on the piecewise sine.

-### Approximate method for sine function
+### Further discussion about "piecewise sine"

+In my model, you need to give each step $ u \in [0, p [i]] $ to establish the water depth conditions, which leads to the huge size of the model.
+These are some optimization methods I have adopted.

 #### Method 1

-In my model, you need to give each step $ u \in [0, p [i]] $ to establish the water depth conditions, which leads to the huge size of the model.

-So I tried to introduce a method of seeking secondary solution.I considers a limit per $STEP$, but this restriction will consider the worst case before the next step.
+I tried to introduce a method of seeking secondary solution.I considers a limit per $STEP$, but this restriction will consider the worst case before the next step.

 Use mathematical symbols to be expressed: